Novo 19

-Novo 19 (stylised as NOVO19) is a French free-to-air generalist national television channel that started broadcasting on 1 September 2025.
+Novo 19 (stylised as NOVO19), also referred to by its project names OFTV and Ouest-France TV, is a French free-to-air generalist national television channel that started broadcasting on 1 September 2025.

 Owned by the group Ouest-France/Association pour le soutien des principes de la démocratie humaniste (ASPDH), a non-profit organization, the future channel aims to defend media and information independence, democracy, and to address issues affecting rural areas.

 Unlike other generalist TV channels on French digital terrestrial television, it will be based in Rennes and not in Paris in a deliberate move away from the capital to develop the channel.

 History

 Background

 After the suspension of C8 and NRJ 12 by the Regulatory Authority for Audiovisual and Digital Communication (ARCOM) in July 2024, the project presented by Ouest-France was selected by the organization to be included on DTTV.

 The channel, owned by the Association for the Support of the Principles of Humanist Democracy (ASPDH), aims to defend democracy, freedom of information and the press, and to focus particularly on issues affecting rural areas.
 It also aims to target "young adults aged 25 to 49 who live outside city centers".